sarahciston/codingcare/_drafts/lavenderhaze.md

 My part may be a plastic straw versus the oil spills.
 It's not a plastic straw.

+There is at least a month in which I write nothing about this, and the horrors, of course, persist (whether I write or not they will).

 ## The horrors, and how to write about them